Carolina Hurricanes Announce Two Captains - Staal and Faulk

 Co-Captain Jordan Staal

 I wrote in July, Hurricanes’ “C” Likely to be a “J” as the naming of a captain became close to becoming a reality.
 While the premise of the article was that the first initial of the first name of the captain would be a “J,” it was obvious that this would be the case.
 Jordan, Justin and Jeff were all likely candidates.
 Throw in the recently-squired veteran, Justin Williams, and writing that article was a no-brainer.
-But, naming co-captains was something I do not thing anyone envisioned.
+But, naming co-captains was something I do not think anyone envisioned.
 Staal will wear the “C” during home games.

 Staal is clearly a leader on the Hurricanes, bringing a Stanley Cup victory and veteran leadership to the team.
 I recall in December 2015, after the team played what may have been its worst game ever, Staal telling me he needed to bring the young guys along and lead by example.
 They had lost to the New Jersey Devils, playing with minimal effort and energy.
 It was awful.
 But, to his credit, Staal was able to light a fire in the locker room, and the Hurricanes went on to fight for a playoff spot, literally taking their season to the last couple of games before being eliminated.
 Here is what I wrote about Staal in July 2016 in an article titled, A “C” for Staal?